Bao28072002/Purchasing-Performance-and-Operational-Optimization-at-AdventureWorks/README.md

 **📖 What is this project about?**

-This project analyzes purchasing activities at **AdventureWorks** to support better operational decisions.
-The Power BI dashboard focuses on:
+This project analyzes purchasing activities at **AdventureWorks** to support data-driven operational decisions.
+The Power BI dashboard focuses on two main areas:

-- **Purchasing Performance**: Monitoring back order rates to ensure timely and sufficient supply for manufacturing needs.
+- **Purchasing Performance** – Tracking back-order rates to ensure timely and sufficient supply for production.
-- **Cost Optimization**: Evaluating average purchase order costs to identify savings opportunities and improve procurement efficiency.
+- **Cost Optimization** – Evaluating average purchase order costs to identify saving opportunities and improve procurement efficiency.

 **👤 Who is this project for?**

 This dashboard is designed for key stakeholders involved in the purchasing process at **AdventureWorks**, including:

-- **Purchasing Manager**: To monitor supplier performance, order fulfillment, and spot procurement issues early.
+- **Purchasing Manager** – Monitor supplier performance, order fulfillment, and detect issues early.
-- **Purchasing Executive**: To track purchasing KPIs, ensure compliance with procurement strategies, and manage day-to-day operations efficiently.
+- **Purchasing Executive** – Track purchasing KPIs, ensure compliance with procurement strategy, and manage day-to-day operations.
-- **Board of Directors (BOD)**: To gain high-level insights into purchasing efficiency and cost control for strategic decision-making.
+- **Board of Directors (BOD)** – Access high-level insights into purchasing efficiency and cost control for strategic decisions.

 **❓Business Questions:**

-- Are we experiencing high back order rates that may impact production timelines?
+- Are back-order rates high enough to affect production timelines?
-- How cost-effective are our purchase orders across different vendors and materials?
+- How cost-efficient are purchase orders across different vendors and materials?
-- Which vendors are consistently delivering on time and within budget?
+- Which vendors consistently deliver on time and within budget?
-- Are there any unusual spikes in purchasing cost that need further investigation?
+- Are there unusual spikes in purchasing costs that require deeper investigation?
-- How can we improve procurement planning to reduce delays and optimize costs?
+- What improvements can strengthen procurement planning to reduce delays and optimize costs?

 **🎯Project Outcome:**